spartan782/ELK-stack-deployment-py/README.md

 1. Bro local cluster (Utilizes only local CPU's and pf-ring to run bro)

-2. Bro Cluster (Utilizes local CPU's and Remote CPU's and pf-ring to run bro, _requires bro user that can ssh remotely to other bro machines-)
+2. Bro Cluster (Utilizes local CPU's and Remote CPU's and pf-ring to run bro, _requires bro user that can ssh remotely to other bro machines_)

 **ES NODES** will default to 40% of the nodes becoming Master/Data (MD) nodes, and the other 60% being Data (D) nodes only.
 It will always default to creating atleast 2 MD nodes so that splitbrain effects will be avoided.